 BIM for Infrastructure is becoming the norm around the world.
 While BIM for Infrastructure is still in its relatively early days in Australia, we’re starting to see requirements for BIM for infrastructure in tender documents.

 BIM is a highly efficient and effective collaboration tool.
-During the design and construction phase, everyone involved on the project can work from a common data environment.
-For example, geotechnical, mechanical, electrical and civil engineers can all integrate their models in the three dimensional environment to quickly and more effectively identify and interpret potential problems and clashes much earlier.
+During the design and construction phase, everyone involved in the project can work from a common data environment.
+For example, geotechnical, mechanical, electrical and civil engineers can all integrate their models in the three-dimensional environment to quickly and more effectively identify and interpret potential problems and clashes much earlier.